 3 Sash with a big bow

 You can decorate your sash with a big bow .
 Add the stitched bow to the back of a fitted sash or attached to the front of a ribbon sash.
-Checkout the tutorial to make fabric bows ( 8 ways to make the fabric bow).
+Checkout the tutorial to make fabric bows and to make a big bow ( 8 ways to make the fabric bow).

 4 Bead edged sash